-Heat your skillet over medium heat, and grease it with butter or ghee (or maybe a bit of bacon!).
+Heat your skillet over medium heat, and grease it with butter, ghee, or coconut oil.

 Then, use a fork to mix together some cooked cauliflower rice, an egg, some parmesan cheese, and maybe a tbsp or two of flour substitute like almond flour.
 You can add other seasonings here too, like onion powder, garlic powder, paprika, or some nutritional yeast.

 Spoon your “batter” onto the heated skillet (I actually just used my fork) and shape it into 3-4″ pancakes.
 Wait a couple minutes before flipping.
 They will be easier to flip when they’re ready.